manjusha-2910/Tic-Tac-Toe-game/README.md

 The Tic Tac Toe Game is a console-based application implemented using Core Java.
 It allows two players to play the classic game of Tic Tac Toe, taking turns to place their marks on a 3x3 grid.
 The objective is to get three marks in a row, column, or diagonal.

 ## Technology used
--Core Java
+- Core Java
--This project demonstrates the use of object-oriented programming concepts and logic implementation in Java.
+- This project demonstrates the use of object-oriented programming concepts and logic implementation in Java.

 ## Features
 - Two-player mode: Play against a friend.